Bruce Springsteen: 2012–2018: Autobiography and Broadway show

 The River Tour 2016 began in January 2016 in support of The Ties That Bind: The River Collection box set.
 All first-leg shows in North America included an in-sequence performance of the entire The River album along with other songs from Springsteen's catalog, and all dates were recorded and made available for purchase.
 In April 2016, Springsteen was one of the first artists to boycott North Carolina's anti-transgender bathroom bill.
-More dates were eventually announced expanding the original three-month tour into a seven-month tour with shows in Europe in May 2016 and another North American leg starting in August 2016 and ending the following month.

-On September 23, 2016, Chapter and Verse, a compilation from throughout Springsteen's career dating back to 1966, was released.
-On September 27, 2016, Simon & Schuster published his 500-page autobiography, Born to Run.
-The book rose quickly to the top of the NY Times Best Sellers List.
+Chapter and Verse, a compilation from throughout Springsteen's career dating back to 1966, was released in September 2016.
+The same month, Simon & Schuster published his 500-page autobiography, Born to Run.
+The book rose quickly to the top of The New York Times Best Sellers List.

-On September 7, 2016, at Citizens Bank Park in Philadelphia, Pennsylvania, Springsteen performed for 4 hours and 4 minutes.
-This show, which was part of The River 2016 Tour, stands as his longest-ever show in the United States.
-The River 2016 Tour was the top-grossing worldwide tour of 2016; it pulled in $268.3 million globally and was the highest-grossing tour since 2014 for any artist topping Taylor Swift's 2015 tour which grossed $250.1 million.
+On September 7, 2016, at Citizens Bank Park in Philadelphia, Pennsylvania, Springsteen performed for four hours and four minutes, his longest-ever show in the United States.
+The River Tour 2016 was the top-grossing worldwide tour of 2016; it pulled in $268.3 million globally and was the highest-grossing tour since 2014 for any artist topping Taylor Swift's 2015 tour, which grossed $250.1 million.

 Springsteen supported Hillary Clinton's 2016 presidential campaign by performing an acoustic set of "Thunder Road", "Long Walk Home" and "Dancing in the Dark" at a rally in Philadelphia on November 7, 2016.
-On November 22, 2016, Springsteen was presented with the Presidential Medal of Freedom award by Barack Obama.
-On January 12, 2017, Springsteen and Patti Scialfa performed a special 15-song acoustic set for President Barack Obama and Michelle Obama at the White House's East Room two days before the president gave his farewell address to the nation.
+On November 22, Springsteen was presented with the Presidential Medal of Freedom award by Barack Obama.
+On January 12, 2017, Springsteen and Scialfa performed a special 15-song acoustic set for Barack and Michelle Obama at the White House's East Room two days before the president gave his farewell address to the nation.

 Springsteen on Broadway, an eight-week run at the Walter Kerr Theatre on Broadway in New York City in fall 2017, was announced in June 2017.
 The show included Springsteen reading excerpts from his 2016 autobiography Born to Run and performing other spoken reminiscences.
 Originally scheduled to run from October 12 through November 26, the show was extended three times; the last performance occurred on December 15, 2018.
 For Springsteen's production of Springsteen on Broadway, he was honored with a Special Tony Award at the 72nd Tony Awards in 2018.

-On December 14, 2018, the live album Springsteen on Broadway was released.
-The album reached the top 10 in more than 10 countries and no. 11 in the United States.
+The live album Springsteen on Broadway was released in December 2018.
+It reached the top 10 in more than 10 countries and No. 11 in the United States.